CyVerse-learning-materials/dnasubway_guide/step7.rst

      |sleuth_pca_1|

      This graph displays principle components of each of the conditions/replicates.
-     In general replicates of the same condition should cluter closely together.
+     In general replicates of the same condition should cluster closely together.

      **Volcano Plot**